Comparison guide · 2026 owner-led SMB proof refresh

 Good fit

-- Your team is 10-200 people and subscriptions are growing faster than oversight
+- Your team is roughly 5-50 people, owner-led or admin-heavy, and subscriptions are growing faster than oversight

 - You want savings visibility from billing data without IT involvement